 People also use the practice to get to a place where they can subconsciously tackle different fears and phobias.
 Athletes will often call on them before a big game, and it’s used for general burnout too.

 The idea is that you regain the power to be in control of your own life.
-So at the moment you’re anxious about, you can perform to the best of your ability.
+So at the moment, you’re anxious about, you can perform to the best of your ability.

 How To Find a Therapist?

 France, for example, loves sophrology: It’s taught in schools, and midwives administer it to help with birth since when you’re in a relaxed state of mind, your body can heal faster.
-It’s also commonly used in hospitals, sleep centres, and therapists’ offices.
+It’s also commonly used in hospitals, sleep centers, and therapists’ offices.

-Since sophrologists in America and outside of Europe are limited, you may have to use a Sophrologist’s audio recording, or find a therapist online.
+Since sophrologists in America and outside of Europe are limited, you may have to use a Sophrologist’s audio recording or find a therapist online.
 There are several resources available online, also books to read and audio to listen to.

 Visit the International Federation of Sophrologists website to find a therapist in your country.
 The IFS has strict guidelines around membership to ensure professionalism and credibility.
 The members listed must:

 - Be a certified Sophrologist from a recognized school